 Courses

 SIUE offers programs designed for a lifetime of learning and personal growth.
 Expert presenters provide insight on a range of topics covering history, culture, art, current events, health and nutrition.
-Membership for the semester is $40 per person, per semester and includes entry to all sessions and trips, unless otherwise noted.
+Membership for the semester is $40 per person, per semester with the option to buy campus parking.

 This course contains no sessions